neelanap1999/Text-Classifier/README.md

 I did some EDA on the data and then passed it through a number of classification algorithms from which I selected the best one.

-I used streamlit for making a UI for the project.
+I used streamlit for making a UI for the project and deployed it on streamlit.io.